Understanding Hydrostatic Forces on Plain and Curved Surfaces

 A = submerged area of the plate

-Location of the Resultant Force
+Location of the Center of Pressure

 The resulting force position can be defined by the center of pressure (CoP) which denotes the location where the resultant force acts.
 As a result of the increase in pressure at a greater depth, the center of pressure is always lower than the center of gravity.